 According to some experts cyber crime now costs the global economy around $400 billion annually.
 From traditional crimes committed online to wholly electronic crime the Internet is an effective tool to exploit the weak and unprepared.

 Yet, many organisations still do not take seriously the threat of attacks upon their business networks and information systems.

 E RADAR's Will Roebuck sets out a 50-point check list of essential digital security tips to help small and medium-sized businesses prevent a cyber attacker from destroying them.

 You would think by now that we are all much smarter in knowing how to deal with the risks of a cyber attack.
 The news is regularly full of doom and gloom as another high-profile company has its online systems hacked into and personal data stolen.
-With regulatory fines now likely to increase way beyond the current £0.5 million level with new EU data protection rules coming into force soon, small and medium-sized businesses urgently need to check their digital security and carry out control measures across the enterprise, where necessary.
+Just last week the WannaCry ransomware attacked several high-profile organisations, including the UK's NHS.
+With regulatory fines now increasing to 20 million euros with the new EU data protection rules coming into force in May 2018, small and medium-sized businesses urgently need to check their network and data security, and carry out control measures across the enterprise, where necessary.

 Sounds harsh?
 It is, but then this can only be expected if you have spent years building up your business and invested hard-earned profits back into the organisation

 Remember, even the office cleaner could be the cyber attacker who brings down your business.
 The 'inside job' still remains an effective way to get to your business if you haven't taken the necessary steps to protect yourself..